 When it comes to alimony and property division, we must note that spouses can come up with their own agreements, subject to court approval.
 This opens the door to flexible arrangements that suit a couple’s unique situation and needs.
 It is also one of the many benefits of alternative dispute resolution, such as mediation or arbitration to resolve divorce-related issues.

 If you want to find out more about who gets what in a Southern California divorce and how current divorce laws may influence your case, now is the time to talk with one of our seasoned attorneys.
-At the Law Offices of H. William Edgar, we have been fighting for families throughout Temecula, Riverside, Anaheim, Palm Desert, and the surrounding communities since 2004.
+At the Edgar & Dow, we have been fighting for families throughout Temecula, Riverside, Anaheim, Palm Desert, and the surrounding communities since 2004.
 We put our clients’ needs first and work tirelessly to reach the best possible result in every family law matter we handle because we know how important this is to our clients’ futures.

 To find out how we can help you, give us a call at (888) 251-9618 or contact us online.